 There are many approaches that people can take when trying to cut down or quit drinking.
-Some people may be able to give up drinking with the help of their peers and friends and family members or with treatments provided by doctors, such as medication or counseling therapies.
+Some people may be able to give up drinking with the help of their peers, friends, and family members or with treatments provided by doctors, such as medication or counseling therapies.
 In many cases, people who are addicted to alcohol require intensive, round-the-clock treatment provided by a specialist addiction treatment center.

-Facilities that provide drug rehab and alcohol rehab utilize a combination of treatments, therapies and techniques to help individuals to stop drinking, manage withdrawal symptoms and start looking forward to a bright future.
+Facilities that provide drug rehab and alcohol rehab utilize a combination of treatments, therapies, and techniques to help individuals stop drinking, manage withdrawal symptoms, and start looking forward to a bright future.
 If you consume a lot of alcohol on a daily basis, it can be dangerous to try to give up suddenly without the help of trained, experienced medical professionals.
 This is because going without alcohol when your body is used to frequent, heavy drinking can cause withdrawal symptoms.

 What does alcohol addiction recovery entail?